 Long vs. short signup form?
 The debate is over

-The other day, I was listening to a customer’s requirements for real-time lead routing from signup forms using the Openprise API.
+The other day, I was listening to a customer’s requirements for real-time lead routing from web signup forms using the Openprise API.
 That led to the discussion of how to improve the conversion rate on their various landing pages, which is currently around 3%.
-One theory for why the conversation rate is low is that their forms are too long and have too many required fields.
+One theory for why the conversation rate is low is that their lead forms are too long and have too many required fields.
 For reference, their forms have a range of 8 to 10 fields, most of which are mandatory.
 This leads to an age-old debate for marketers.
 Do I:

 1) Ask for more data to get fewer but higher quality leads, or